Regulations relating to resource management in the petroleum activities

 All documentation sent to the authorities shall preferably be in metric units, according to the SI system.

 Licensees and others who participate in petroleum activities subject to these Regulations, are obliged to comply with these Regulations and administrative decisions made pursuant to the Regulations through implementation of necessary systematic measures.

 Licensees are responsible for ensuring that everyone contracted to perform work, either personally, through employees or through contractors or subcontractors, complies with requirements stipulated in or pursuant to these Regulations.

-Licensees shall report surveys pursuant to the survey licence and/or production licence to the Norwegian Petroleum Directorate, the Directorate of Fisheries, the Institute of Marine Research and the Ministry of Defence via the Norwegian Petroleum Directorate's web-based reporting system for surveys.
-This also applies for route and other subsurface surveys.
+Licensees shall report surveys pursuant to the survey licence and production licence to the Norwegian Petroleum Directorate, the Directorate of Fisheries, the Institute of Marine Research and the Norwegian Armed Forces to the Norwegian Petroleum Directorate's reporting system for surveys.
+This also applies to route and other subsurface surveys.